Vaccine - Fill & Finish Tech Transfer

 When transferring a small clinical trial-batch operation, the tech transfer may pay particular attention to qualifying analytical methods, process evaluations for the drug product, and scalability to GMP equipment.
 The formulation should have been tested for stability and quality for suitability in future larger commercial-batch production.
 If not, the tech transfer must include these evaluations.
 If proper testing was previously done, the records may reveal a problem that could be preempted before production begins, saving valuable time and resources.

 Unique Vaccine Personas

 Vaccines are complex and the underlying science varies greatly.
 Some vaccines contain either live attenuated or inactivated organisms and others are built on synthetic particles.
 Each requires a different manufacturing process, specific equipment, and special operator skills.

 All vaccines in the United States are regulated as biological products.
 Modern vaccine technology using synthetic particles are challenging traditional regulatory oversight models.
 When transferring vaccine production in which the formulation is derived from synthetic particles, regulatory experts must be an integral part of the tech transfer.

 Vaccines can often require special temperature control in the manufacturing facility as well as the distribution supply chain.
 For many vaccines, temperature is a critical quality attribute.
 Temperature changes place the drug product’s quality at risk, and real-time monitoring is required for vaccines like this and the receiving CDMO must have adequate controls and cold-storage space.

 Some vaccines are highly potent, such as innovative cancer vaccines containing mRNA encoding tumor antigens.
-Vaccines in this category require special handling procedures to protect operators and limit interaction between personnel and drug product to ensure quality.
+Vaccines in this category require special handling procedures to protect operators and limit interaction between personnel and drug products to ensure quality.
 These vaccines must be manufactured in an aseptic environment under strict containment conditions to prevent cross-contamination.